IBM/IBM-Z-zOS/zOS-Automation/ISPF-Exporter/README.md

 ```

 The two positional parameters have the following meaning:
-- pds-name: The name of a PDS(E) data set containing ISPF-tables.
+- **pds-name**: The name of a PDS(E) data set containing ISPF-tables.
 The data set can be fully qualified enclosed in single quotes or not fully qualified.
-- directory-name: The name of a UNIX System Services directory where the JSON-files are stored.
+- **directory-name**: The name of a UNIX System Services directory where the JSON-files are stored.
 If this directory doesn't exist, it will be created with read and execute permission for everyone and write access for the owner of the file (0755).

 Currently, `options` are not used.